-Here’s a quick guide to thin Asian rice noodles, which are marketed under a dazzling number of names: rice-sticks, rice vermicelli, bifun, mei fun, mi fén, bun, sen mae, mai fun, bee hoon, and more.
+Here’s a quick guide to fine Asian rice noodles, which are marketed under a dazzling number of names: rice-sticks, rice vermicelli, bifun, mei fun, mi fén, bun, sen mae, mai fun, bee hoon, and more.
 Find lots of tips here on how to cook and use them.

 Thin rice noodles have the same mild flavor as white rice and a tender texture when cooked.
 Those who are wheat- or gluten-intolerant can use these noodles as a substitute for wheat noodles in Asian recipes.